 Independent think-tank, UK in a Changing Europe, has published a report that suggests Brexit could cause the UK economy to contract by 5.5% by 2030.
 The study assumes that, under the terms of Brexit, the UK leaves the single market, resulting in regulatory barriers to goods, services, and staff coming in and out of the country.
 In an event of a ‘no-deal’ Brexit, the report indicates that the impact would be worse still.
-It’s all conjecture at this stage, but what is clear, whatever happens, the UK job market and recruitment will be affected in some way.
+It’s all conjecture at this stage.
+But it is clear, the UK job market and recruitment will be affected in some way.

 Employers are cautious

 The reality is, the effects are already being seen in the job market.
 The average UK advertised salaries have a fallen for three consecutive months up to September 2018 and full-time vacancies are down 7% from the same time last year.

 Another survey produced by the CIPD (Chartered Institute of Personnel and Development) found that organisations were placing greater emphasis on the development of existing staff and being more cautious when recruiting.
 At the same time, some organisations feel they will find it difficult to attract senior employees or those with skills in demand, due to a lack of talent coming into the country.
 56% of employers report difficulties filling vacancies, up from 40% in 2015.
 However, these skills shortages vary depending on the sector.

 While this might be a good thing for UK based candidates, there is one arising problem.
 Some companies are transferring operations out of the UK.
 One in ten private sector firms are considering relocating their businesses elsewhere in the EU.
 Ireland, Germany, and France being the most popular destinations, so jobs will leave too.